-To train this modified model, we included another term in Eq. \ref{eq:faster_rcnn_loss_func} to regress the predicted angle against ground truth annotations made by clinical experts:
+To train this modified model, we included another term in Eq. \ref{eq:faster_rcnn_loss_func} to regress the predicted angle against ground truth annotations (see Fig.~\ref{fig:bbox_angle_gt}):

-where $a_i$ and $a_i^*$ are the predicted and ground truth angle of the $i$-th proposed ROI, and $\mu$ being another balancing factor. $\lambda$ and $\mu$ are empirically set to 1 and 10, respectively.
+where $a_i$ and $a_i^*$ are the predicted and ground truth angle of the $i$-th proposed ROI, and $\mu$ is another balancing factor. $\lambda$ and $\mu$ are set to 1 and 10, respectively.

-\paragraph{Locating source of ultrasound beam.} The expert annotates the angle of the vessel using a line segment parallel to the vessel direction.
-However, the angle of insonation needed to assess the second ISUOG criterion refers to the angle of the vessel with respect to the angle of the ultrasound beam.
-Hence, to assess whether the angle is acceptable and give suitable feedback to the clinician on their selected angle, we need to estimate the angle of the ultrasound beam and use it to calibrate the angle prediction from the network.
+\paragraph{Locating source of ultrasound beam.} The vessel angle estimated using our modified Faster-RCNN network indicates the vessel's direction (see Fig.~\ref{fig:bbox_angle_pred}).
+However, the angle of insonation needed to assess the second ISUOG criterion refers to the angle of the vessel with respect to the direction of the ultrasound beam.
+Hence, to assess whether the angle is acceptable and give suitable feedback to the operator, we need to determine the direction of the ultrasound beam and use it to calibrate the angle prediction from the network.

-We begin with determining the direction of the ultrasound probe by utilizing the green Doppler box, which becomes active during color Doppler acquisition (see Fig. \ref{fig:green_doppler_box}).
-A binary mask of the green Doppler box is first obtained by thresholding on the RGB pixels with large green value and low red \& blue values, followed by enhancing the mask using a watershed transform~\cite{huang2004watershed}.
+We begin with determining the direction of the ultrasound beam by utilizing the green Doppler box, which becomes active during color Doppler acquisition (see Fig. \ref{fig:green_doppler_box}).
+A binary mask of the green Doppler box is first obtained by color thresholding on the RGB pixels, followed by enhancing the mask using a watershed transform~\cite{huang2004watershed}.
 Next, a Hough line detection algorithm~\cite{aggarwal2006line} is used to identify the two radial line segments on each side of the box.
-The ultrasound probe is located at the intersection between the two line segments.
-As an extra step to prevent erroneous detection, we verify that we are able to detect the two arc lines with Hough circle detection when the center location is constrained to be at the intersection point from the previous two Hough lines (see Fig. \ref{fig:green_doppler_box_detection_overlay})
+The ultrasound source is located at the intersection between the two line segments.
+As an extra step to prevent erroneous detection, we verify that we are able to detect the two arc lines with Hough circle detection when the center location is constrained to be at the intersection point from the previous two Hough lines (see Fig. \ref{fig:green_doppler_box_detection_overlay}).

-\paragraph{Determining the angle of insonation.} Next, from the identified location of the ultrasound probe, it is straightforward to compute a vector map pointing at the direction of the ultrasound probe from each pixel.
-By expressing the vessel angle predicted by the network in Sec.~\ref{sec:modified_fasterrcnn_to_pred_angle} as another vector, the angle of insonation can be easily calculated using the law of cosine.
+\paragraph{Determining the angle of insonation.} Next, from the identified location of the ultrasound source, it is straightforward to compute a vector map pointing at the direction of the ultrasound source from each pixel (see Fig.~\ref{fig:bbox_angle_probe_vectors}).
+By expressing the vessel angle predicted by the network as another vector, the angle of insonation can be easily calculated using the law of cosine.